 For example, in the picture below I compare two toothpastes from the same company, a fluoride-free and fluoride version.
 Now the only difference between the two is that one has fluoride and the other one does not (all other ingredients are the same).

-But only the one with fluoride has a poison warning.
+But only one has a poison warning…

-This is due to the fact, each and every fluoride toothpaste sold in the USA and Canada is required by law to be labeled with a poison warning.
+That’s because each and every fluoride toothpaste sold in the USA and Canada is required by law to be labeled with a poison warning.